 After WordPress is up and running, you can just install WPCD by following our Quick Start instructions.

-But, if you really really want to start from scratch and use our scripts to bootstrap the initial server, you can do it.
-You just have to be willing to get down into the command line.
-So, here is a summary of the steps that you should use to create this initial WordPress server.
+While we prefer that you use our free installation service or one of the prebuilt images at DigitalOcean or AWS, if you really Really REALLY want to start from scratch and do it yourself, you can use our scripts to bootstrap the initial server – you just have to be willing to get down into the command line.

 sudo apt-get update -yqm

 sudo apt-get install -yqm dos2unix